-- No unauthorized audio or video recording devices will be allowed in any competitive event. - Competitors in the event should be aware FBLA reserves the right to record any presentation for use in study or training materials.
+- No unauthorized audio or video recording devices will be allowed in any competitive event. - Participants in the events should be aware FBLA reserves the right to record any presentation for use in study or training materials.

 Americans with Disabilities Act (ADA)